 What Does GSM Mean for a BJJ Gi?

 GSM stands for Grams per square meter, which measures the weight of the fabric (or more exactly: the density times the thickness).
 It’s often used to measure the weight of a gi, because it’s independent of the gi size.

 What is a Pearl Weave Gi?

 A ‘weave’ refers to how the fabric in the gi is interlaced together, and the Pearl Weave is the most popular way to do this for BJJ Gis nowadays.
-It has surpassed single weaves, double weaves and gold weaves in popularity because of its light weight and toughness.
+It has surpassed the single weave, double weave and gold weave in popularity because of its light weight and toughness.

 Is a judo gi lighter than a Brazilian jiu jitsu gi?

 No, a judo gi is actually heavier than a jiu jitsu gi.
 That’s because in Judo they pull even more and even harder on their gi jacket than we do.
 For some models, the gi pants of a judo gi actually are lighter than those of a jiu jitsu gi, because the pants don’t get pulled on as much.